asweigart/PythonStdioGames/README.md

 *Maze Runner HTML* - Move around a maze and try to escape... in 3D and IN YOUR WEB BROWSER!

+*Memory Puzzle* - (Requires Pygame) A simple memory matching game.

 *Middle Letter Scrambler* - Scrambles the middle letters of words, but not the first and last letters.

 *Million Dice Roll Stats* - A simulation of one million dice rolls.

+*Mona Lisa* - Draws an Andy Warhol-like drawing of the Mona Lisa with turtle graphics.

 *Mondrian Art Generator* - Randomly generates Mondrian-style art.

 *Monty Hall Problem* - A simulation of the Monty Hall game show problem.
+More info at https://en.wikipedia.org/wiki/Monty_Hall_problem

 *Morse Code* - Translates between English and Morse Code.
+More info at: https://en.wikipedia.org/wiki/Morse_code

 *Multiplication Table* - Print a multiplication table.

 *Multiplicative Persistence* - A fun math challenge.
+For more information about this topic, see https://youtu.be/Wim9WJeDTHQ

 *99 Bottles of Beer on the Wall* - Print the full lyrics to one of the most longest songs ever!
+Press Ctrl-C to stop.

 *Peg Solitaire* - A single-player, peg-jumping game to eliminate all the pegs.
+More info at https://en.wikipedia.org/wiki/Peg_solitaire

+*Pentomino* - (Requires Pygame) Like Pygame, except with 5-box blocks.

 *Periodic Table of Elements* - Displays atomic information for all the elements.

 *Pig Latin* - Translates English messages into Igpay Atinlay.

+*Polygons* - A turtle program to draw polygons.
+Every line is the same length.

 *Progress Bar* - A sample progress bar animation that can be used in other programs.

+*Pythons* - Drawing pythons with turtle graphics.

 *Rail Fence Cipher* - The "rail fence" cipher for encrypting text.
+More info at: https://en.wikipedia.org/wiki/Rail_fence_cipher

 *Rainbow* - Shows a simple rainbow animation.
+Press Ctrl-C to stop.

 *Rainbow 2* - Shows a simple squiggle rainbow animation.
+Press Ctrl-C to stop.

 *Random Walk* - Generate splatter-art with the "random walk" algorithm.
+Press Ctrl-C to stop.
+More info at: https://en.wikipedia.org/wiki/Random_walk

 *Reversi* - A tile flipping game, also called reversi.
+More info https://en.wikipedia.org/wiki/Reversi

 *Rock-Paper-Scissors* - A hand game of luck.

 *Rock-Paper-Scissors (Always Win)* - A hand game of luck, except you cannot lose.

 *ROT13 Cipher* - The simplest cipher for encrypting and decrypting text.
+More info at https://en.wikipedia.org/wiki/ROT13

 *Rotating Cube* - A rotating cube animation.
+Press Ctrl-C to stop.

 *Rotating Cube (Bext Version)* - A rotating cube animation.
+Press Ctrl-C to stop.

 *Rotating Sphere* - A rotating sphere animation.
+Press Ctrl-C to stop.

 *Rush Hour* - A sliding tile puzzle game to move cars out of the way.
+Original game by Nob Yoshihagara More info at https://www.michaelfogleman.com/rush/

 *Sand Fall* - A falling sand animation.
+Inspired by https://asciinema.org/a/6515

 *Sand Fall (Bext Version)* - A falling sand animation.
+Inspired by https://asciinema.org/a/6515

 *Sevseg* - A seven-segment display module.
+More info at https://en.wikipedia.org/wiki/Seven-segment_display

 *Shell Game* - A random gambling game.

+*Sierpinkski's Game* - Sierpinkski's "game" is an algorithm that draws Sierpinski's Triangle with turtle graphics.
+More info at https://en.wikipedia.org/wiki/Chaos_game

+*Sierpinski Square* - Draws the Sierpinski Square (also called Carpet) with turtle graphics.
+More info at: https://en.wikipedia.org/wiki/Sierpinski_carpet

+*Sierpinski Triangle* - Draws the Sierpinski Triangle fractal with turtle graphics.

+*Simulate (a Simon clone)* - (Requires Pygame) Copy the pattern of flashing lights for as long as possible.

+*Slide Puzzle* - (Requires Pygame) The classic 15-tile slide puzzle.

 *15-Sliding Puzzle* - Slide the numbered tiles into the correct order.

+*Snail Race* - Fast-paced snail racing action!

 *Sokoban clone* - The classic crate-pushing game.

 *Sonar Treasure Hunt* - Try to locate treasure chests hidden under the waves.

 *Soroban* - A simulation of a Japanese abacus calculator tool.
+More info at: https://en.wikipedia.org/wiki/Soroban

 *Spiral* - Draws a simple square spiral.

 *sPoNgEtExT* - Translates English messages into sPOnGEtExT.

+*Squirrel Eat Squirrel* - (Requires Pygame) A game where squirrels eat each other and grow monstrously large.

+*Star Pusher (a Sokoban clone)* - (Requires Pygame) A puzzle game where you push the stars over their goals.

 *Sticky Hands* - A jewel-stealing, movement puzzle game.

+*Sudoku* - The classic 9x9 number placement puzzle.
+More info at https://en.wikipedia.org/wiki/Sudoku

+*Tetromino (a Tetris clone)* - (Requires Pygame) The classic block falling puzzle from the Soviet Union.

+*Tetromino for Idiots* - (Requires Pygame) Tetris, but... simpler.

 *Three-Card Monte* - Find the Queen of Hearts after cards have been swapped around.
+(In the real-life version, the scammer palms the Queen of Hearts so you always lose.)
+More info at https://en.wikipedia.org/wiki/Three-card_Monte

 *Tic Tac Toe* - The classic board game.

 *Tic Tac Toe (OOP)* - The classic board game.
 (Object-oriented programming version.)

 *Towers of Hanoi puzzle* - A puzzle where you must move the discs of one tower to another tower.

-*Tsuro Map Maker* - Draws pretty routes.
+More info at https://en.wikipedia.org/wiki/Tower_of_Hanoi

+*Ulam Spiral* - The Ulam spiral is a mysterious mathematics pattern for prime numbers with turtle graphics.
+More info at https://en.wikipedia.org/wiki/Ulam_spiral

 *Water Bucket Puzzle* - A water pouring puzzle.

-*Water Bucket Puzzle (OOP)* - A water pouring puzzle.
+More info: https://en.wikipedia.org/wiki/Water_pouring_puzzle

+*Wormy* - (Requires Pygame) Lead the green snake around the screen eating red apples.

 *Zigzag* - A simple zig zag animation.
+Press Ctrl-C to stop.

 TODO NOTES